mralaminahamed/author-profile-blocks/docs/blocks/author-profile.md

 - Use the same layout for all authors on the same page for visual consistency
 - Add the "More Content" section for additional information like recent posts or achievements

+## Using the More Content Section

+The More Content section provides a space for adding additional information about the author that might not fit in the standard description field.
+This can include:

+1. Recent posts by the author
+2. Awards and achievements
+3. Current projects
+4. Contact information
+5. Availability for speaking engagements
+6. Office hours or scheduling information

+This section supports rich text formatting including bold, italic, links, and lists.

 ## Related Blocks

-- [Author Grid Block](./author-grid.md) - For displaying multiple authors in a grid
+- [Author Grid Block]({{ site.baseurl }}{% link blocks/author-grid.md %}) - For displaying multiple authors in a grid
-- [Author Carousel Block](./author-carousel.md) - For showcasing multiple authors in a carousel
+- [Author Carousel Block]({{ site.baseurl }}{% link blocks/author-carousel.md %}) - For showcasing multiple authors in a carousel
+- [Author List Block]({{ site.baseurl }}{% link blocks/author-list.md %}) - For displaying multiple authors in a list format